soundpress/RulesOfNYC/docs/c38/index.rst

    Sampling.
 "Sampling" shall mean the direct distribution of a commercial product or service to the public for the purpose of promoting that product.

 (b) A permit pursuant to 56 RCNY § 2-08 shall not issue until the permittee has paid the concession fee required by the Department under this section, unless otherwise exempted by this section.
 The Commissioner shall charge an applicant a concession fee in accordance with the following schedule.
-The concession fee shall be charged in addition to any bonding requirement imposed by the Commissioner pursuant to 56 RCNY § 1-03(b)(4) of this title or any other amount or fee imposed by any other City agency or agencies.
+The concession fee shall be charged in addition to any bonding requirement imposed by the Commissioner pursuant to 56 RCNY § 1-03(b)(4) or any other amount or fee imposed by any other City agency or agencies.